denizilhan/portscan/README.md

 # OSINT port scanner
 ## Features:
-        +Zero request from your machine to target\n +Possible to use as much thread as number of IP addresses +Threads splits IP addresses between them and scans at the same time +Can scan port ranges and single port
+        +Zero request from your machine to target +Possible to use as much thread as number of IP addresses +Threads splits IP addresses between them and scans at the same time +Can scan port ranges and single port